HaysonC/HaysonC/README.md

 ## [MapMatch](https://github.com/Epic-Eric/AWSHacks)
 Using AWS services, extracts key phrases and compute sematic embeddings of personal discriptions, to help UofT student to find roomate.
-We compute the differnces between the embeddign vectors
+We compute the differnces between the embeddign vectors and display in a a graphical view.